The problem: A growing sense of disconnection

-One of the first things our students report noticing when they learn to meditate with us is their heightened sensual capabilities things seem brighter and more vivid, taste is stronger, life is richer.
-This greater recognition and enjoyment of what we feel, see, taste etc is the enlivened connection between the “functioning” you and the inner, richer you.
+One of the first things our students report noticing when they learn to meditate with us is their heightened sensual capabilities; things seem brighter and more vivid, taste is stronger, life is richer.
+This greater recognition and enjoyment of what we feel, see, taste etc. is the enlivened connection between the “functioning” you and the inner, richer you.
 It is a beautiful budding of awareness that then begins to echo out into other areas of our lives.

-As our practise develops we begin to notice a growing sense of connectivity with every cell, fibre and system within the body.
+As our practice develops we begin to notice a growing sense of connectivity with every cell, fibre and system within the body.
 We can feel, predict and manage (when out of balance and required) the rhythms that flow and govern our daily bodily functions.
-And we can use this knowledge and understanding to give ourselves the strength, balance and latitude we need to fully function at our best and most vibrant.
+And we can use this knowledge and understanding to give ourselves the strength, balance and latitude we need to function at our best and most vibrant.

 With greater awareness of ourselves comes the ability to connect and understand other people.
 Those that first learn Vedic meditation often report the growing ability to relate, understand, empathise and connect, on both an individual and a wider societal level.
-Communication skills enhance and intuition becomes very strong.
+Communication skills enhance, and intuition becomes very strong.

-And in tandem with the growing discovery of our inner connectivity, we start to feel more connected with the natural environment, to the land, the seasons, the produce and its rhythms, its beauty and its incredible diversity.
-People often report feeling a sense of connection to something that is beyond the mind, body and ego, that’s all embracing and pervading.
+And in tandem with the growing discovery of our inner-connectivity, we start to feel more connected with the natural environment, to the land, the seasons, the produce and its rhythms, its beauty and its incredible diversity.
+People often report feeling a sense of connection to something that is beyond the mind, body and ego, that’s all-embracing and pervading.

-All of us have the capacity to intuit, feel and sense on a deep level that enables us to communicate more effectively and precisely, experience the depth of emotional richness, have the courage of our own convictions, feel in balance with nature and live more in the flow.
+All of us have the capacity to intuit, feel and sense on a deep level that enables us to communicate more effectively and precisely, experience the depth of emotional richness, have the courage of our convictions, feel in balance with nature and live more in the flow.
 All we need is an effective tool to help us access the level of connection, on an individual and universal sphere.